sungjoon0710/arg_mia/README.md

-# ARG MIA React Frontend
+# ARG MIA React App

-This is a basic React frontend structure that can be run locally and deployed to GitHub Pages.
+This is a basic React frontend app that can be run locally and deployed to GitHub Pages.

 ## Local Development